Enric-Gil-Gallen/NPL-with-Disaster-Tweets/README.md

 - `1-Testeo_modelo.ipynb`: Rigorous testing of different algorithms and a wide range of hyperparameters, with meticulously recorded results in MLflow to facilitate repetition and refinement.

 ### Deep Learning
+- `0-Pruebas_seleccion_hiperparametros.ipynb`: Hyperparameter tuning, testing different architectures.

-- `0-Implementacion_RNA.ipynb`: Experimentation with various advanced neural network architectures, documenting each step in MLflow.
+- `1-Testeo_modelo.ipynb`: Experimentation with various advanced neural network architectures, documenting each step in MLflow.

 ## Future Implementation Roadmap